Own-Data-Privateer/hoardy-adb/README.md

 `hoardy-adb` is a tool that can help you to:

 - list contents of Android Backup files (`backup.ab`, `*.ab` and `*.adb` files produced by `adb backup`, `bmgr`, and similar tools),
-- strip encryption and compression from Android Backup files (so that you could re-compress them with something better for long-term storage),
+- strip encryption and/or compression from Android Backup files (so that you could re-compress them with something better for long-term storage),
+- (re-)encrypt and/or (re-)compress Android Backup files (to change encryption passphrase, or to compress with higher levels of compression compared to that Android OS uses by default),
 - convert Android Backup files into TAR files (which you can then unpack with standard `tar`),
 - convert TAR files into Android Backup files (though, see the documentation for `hoardy-adb wrap` below explaining why you should be careful about doing that),
 - split Android Backup files into smaller by-app backups (each of which you can then give to `adb restore` to restore that one app, or just file-level de-duplicate them between different backups),